 Units of Production Method

 This bases depreciation on how much the given asset is used, so it takes factors such as wear-and-tear into consideration as well as how much a specific piece of equipment is actually applied in production activities.
 This method requires very careful measurement of an asset’s output and could be challenging for many small businesses to track.
-Like SYD, it’s not an IRS-sanctioned method for tax write-offs.
+It’s not an IRS-sanctioned method for tax write-offs.

 As you can see, there are many ways to calculate depreciation depending on your circumstances, so it may be wise to consider hiring a knowledgeable CPA or using a good software program to help determine the best depreciation methodology for each of your small business’s assets.